rayriffy/jacquard-rtc/README.md

 Build with Xcode 14 or higher, app will not be distributed to App Store Connect so you have to build and upload running builds to your phone by yourself.

-There's an *.ipa* and *.app* provided in [Relase]() page of repository.
+There's an *.ipa* and *.app* provided in [Release](https://github.com/rayriffy/jacquard-rtc/releases/latest) page of repository.
 Just in case if you want to install iOS app via AltStore but I cannot garantee that it will work.